jojijacobk/Node.js-Knowledge/README.md

 - `npm` is for Managing (M stands for manage) modules, whereas `npx` is for Executing (X stands for execute) binaries.
 - `npx` is installed automatically along with `npm`.
 - `npx` searches at first for a package in the package.json file in current directory, then global path, if not found it installs the package and keeps in npm cache.
 To find npm cache directory check `npm config get cache`.
+- `npx` can be used like a playground tool where you can try any npm packages without actually ever installing it.
+For example try this : `npx devpun | npx cowsay | npx lolcatjs`.
+Here, none of the packages are installed in local or global, but temporarily installed in npm cache, and executes the commands.
+All of this installation and execution happens in one go.

 **commands**